6.17.2014

 “Where’s my money?”

-He points to the table and there’s two certified checks for $15 grand each.
+He points at the table and there are two certified checks for $15 grand each.
 I grab them and walk out.

 “Charlie, can you drive me to the bank?”

-Just as we arrive and I’m getting out of the car, I hear Charlie’s phone blowing up.
-I shut the door.
-Charlie is the team manager of Crimson.
-I walk into the bank and deposit both checks into my account: $30 grand.
-As I’m walking back to the car, I take off my sweatshirt to reveal one of the first Given shirts underneath it.
-Charlie is looking at me from the car with the biggest shit-eating grin on his face.
+We arrive at the bank and right as I’m getting out of the car, Charlie’s phone starts blowing up… because he’s technically still Team Manager for Crimson.
+His phone is going off as I shut the door.
+I walk into the bank and deposit both checks into my account.
+The entire $30 grand.
+I walk back to the car and as I’m walking, I take off my sweatshirt to reveal one of the first Given shirts underneath.
+Charlie is just looking at me from the car with the biggest shit-eating grin.

-He was just sitting there… shaking his head and laughing.
+I just remember him sitting there.
+Shaking his head and laughing.

-He told me later that when he walked back into the warehouse after dropping me off, everybody had the same half-laughing, shell-shocked look on their faces.
-They couldn’t believe it.
-My former partner had experienced the happiest 20 minutes of his life… and now he’s fucked.
+He told me later that when he walked back into the warehouse after dropping me off, everybody had the same half-laughing shellshocked look on their faces.
+Here my former partner had experienced the happiest 20 minutes of his life, where he thought he got one over on me, and now he was fucked.
+The entire team had quit.

-Yeah, he tried to keep it going for a while but there wasn’t much he could do.
+He tried to keep it going for a little bit, but there wasn’t much he could do.
+It was over.

 We tried to get some help with distribution and ended up going through Switchboard… which was the dumbest thing I’ve ever done.
-I never had a problem with them personally, it just felt sub-par.
+I didn’t have a problem with them personally, it just felt sub-par.
 I wasn’t proud of what I was doing and was worried that Given had turned into some type of budget company.
-I had to step away.
+I just had to step away.

 What’s the concept behind the face you paint?
 What does it mean to you?

-It’s all my thoughts and feelings.
-The easiest way I can sum it up is that I can draw a face 20 times and never get the exact same thing.
-How they look all depends on my mood.
+It’s all of my thoughts and feelings.
+The easiest way I can sum it up is that I can draw it 20 times and never get the exact same thing.
+How it looks depends on my mood.
 It has to do with the rhythm of it.
 That’s the easiest way I can put it.

-Things like the Water Gap seemed almost unfathomable back in ‘92, now there’s switch tres going down it.
+The Water Gap seemed almost unfathomable back in ‘92, and now there’s switch tres going over it.
 What are your thoughts on today’s death-defying stair counts and hammertime?

 Did you ever think it would get to this point?

-Oh yeah.
-I knew it would only get bigger and bigger.
-Just like when you think it has reached a point where it can’t get anymore tech, it always does.
+Oh yeah, I knew it would only get bigger and bigger.
+Just like whenever you think skateboarding has reached a point where it can’t get any more technical, it always does.
 Skateboarding will always continue to evolve.

-Do you feel like you had some hand in that?
+Do you feel like you’ve had some hand in all this?

-I think that I maybe opened up people’s perceptions on what is actually doable but I don’t really know.
+I might’ve opened up people’s perceptions on what is actually doable on skateboard, but I don’t really know.
 Maybe I was a catalyst there… I’d like to think so.

 36 comments: